couchbase/couchbase-lite-android/README.md

 You should be able to import the project directly into Android Studio:

 * Start Android Studio
-* Choose File / Import and choose the settings.gradle file in the couchbase-lite-android directory you cloned earlier
+* Choose File / Import Project and choose the settings.gradle file in the couchbase-lite-android directory you cloned earlier.
+(Note: if you are on the welcome screen, choose "Import Non-Android Studio Project)
 * Hit Finish and wait for all tasks to finish (may take a while)

 Caveat: when importing, you may see [Wrong offset: 290.
 Should be in range: 0, 230](https://code.google.com/p/android/issues/detail?id=74673), but after that you should be able to click the menu bar item "Sync Project with Gradle files" and the project should work.